ndiego/wordpress-university-workshop/readme.md

 - [Step 12: Client-side filters](/steps/step-12/readme.md)

 Each step folder contains a `readme.md` file that provides instructions.
 The folder also contains a `/theme` folder, which contains the complete theme at end of each step.

-> **Note** This workshop is designed to be instructor led.
-The instructions alone are not comprehensive.